Inverse Optimization: Theory and Applications: Related Learning Paradigms

 \subsection{Inverse optimization through online learning}

-Contrasting the traditional setup of using a fixed data set of decisions to estimate a parameter in one shot, the Inverse Online Learning (IOL) operates over multiple rounds where in each round, the inverse optimizer observes a new decision.
-This setting is relevant in ``real-time'' applications where parameter estimates are regularly updated using incoming observations.
+Rather than using a fixed set of decisions to estimate a parameter in one shot, Inverse Online Learning (IOL) operates over multiple rounds where in each round $t \in \{1, 2, \dots, T\}$, the inverse optimizer observes a new decision $\bhx_t \in \set{X}_t$ and then constructs a parameter estimate $\btheta_{t}$ by updating an existing estimate $\btheta_{t-1}$.

-Given a sequence of decisions $\bhx_t \in \mX_t$ observed over a time horizon $t \in \{1, 2, \ldots, T\}$, IOL computes a sequence of objective parameter estimates $\btheta_t$ for each $t$.
-Algorithms for this problem use updating mechanisms to compute a new estimate $\btheta_{t+1}$ using only the previous estimate $\btheta_{t}$ and the current data point $\bx_t \in \mX_t$.
 Algorithm \ref{algo:Online_learning} outlines the general structure of an IOL problem.

-The core requirement of inverse online learning algorithms is a computationally efficient update rule.
-Note that even if observing a sequential stream of decision data, we could still use traditional inverse optimization methods -- which we refer to here as offline or ``batch'' mode -- that use the entire data set to estimate a parameter.
+The core requirement of IOL algorithms is a computationally efficient update rule.
+Note that even if observing a sequential stream of decision data, we could still use traditional inverse optimization methods---which we refer to here as offline or ``batch'' mode---that use the entire data set to estimate a parameter.
 However, these approaches would require solving increasingly larger inverse problems from scratch in each round.
 In contrast, update rules improve the previous estimate by using only the most recent observed decision.
-In fact, the computational efficiency of the IOL algorithms make them efficient heuristics even for offline inverse optimization problems.
+In fact, the computational efficiency of the IOL algorithms make them efficient heuristics even for offline inverse optimization.

 The computational efficiency of the update rules comes at a cost of the learning efficiency (i.e., estimation error) of the overall parameter.
-Thus, IOL methods require performance guarantees on this learning efficiency, represented by a regret function $R(\btheta)$ which measures the difference in the cumulative loss from online learning versus the loss from a batch-level approach over the time horizon.
+Thus, IOL methods require performance guarantees on this learning efficiency, represented by a regret function, which measures the difference in the cumulative loss from online learning versus the loss from a batch-level approach over the time horizon.
 For example, we may consider average regret